 Once the bleeding is under control, rinse out the cut under running water.
 This will flush out any bacteria that is left in the wound.
 Soap up the area around the cut to clean it of bacteria as well.

 Apply a Band Aid or gauze and tape

-If you don’t have large enough Band Aids, a gauze pad will work.
+If you don’t have large enough Band Aids (Curad Variety Pack $12.99 on Amazon), a gauze pad will work.
 Fix the gauze to the wound with surgical tape.
 Feel free to apply an antibiotic ointment or cream to the wound.
 Having a first aid kit in the kitchen can mean the difference between a manageable cut and loosing a finger.

 Be sure to change your bandages if they become wet or dirty and keep alert for signs of infection.
 Signs of infection include an increase in pain to the area, redness that has spread or forms a red streak, swelling, fluid or puss oozing from the area, or fever.

 First aid for kitchen burns

 There’s going to be lots of stuff going on in your kitchen when you are cooking for the holidays.
 You may have all four burners going and the oven.
 And all are very hot.
 Whether you are reaching across the stove or sticking your hand in the oven to check that roast, burns are bound to happen.